 We've got 6 or 7 local dev teams and artists lined up to showcase their projects at the event, with the games themselves being a mixture of everything from large-scale local multiplayer projects to single player puzzlers.
 All of the games will be hooked up to big screen TVs, or projectors, too, so that whether you're playing or admiring from a distance, you can enjoy what's going on around the room.

 What’s with the name?

-It's also worth mentioning that our 'friendly, welcoming and inclusive' values are pretty important to us, too, so if you see/experience anything that concerns you on the night - or you can think of a way we can uphold these values better - please do let us know!
+We also take this 'welcoming, inclusive and diverse' stuff pretty seriously, too, so if you see/experience anything that concerns you on the night - or you can think of a way we can uphold these values better - please do let us know!

 Shoot!
 I’ve bought tickets to the event, but now realised I’m not going to make it.
 Can I transfer them, or get a refund?

-Ah, we're sorry to hear that!
-If you drop us an email at email@example.com, though, we’ll see what we can do.
+Ah, unfortunately we can’t offer refunds, but if you want to transfer a ticket to another person then drop us an email at firstname.lastname@example.org, and we’ll see what we can do!

 I’m working on something at the moment that I think would really work well in this sort of setting.
 Can I get in touch with you to talk about it?

 Absolutely!
 You can get a hold of us using any of the contact links on this page, or just pop us an email to email@example.com .
 Unfortunately we can’t promise that we’ll be able to include you this time round (although we might!), but we’d definitely be up for hearing more about your project for future evenings!